Wemla

 9 February 2021

-But Everyone Else Wings It Too
+“But Everyone Else Wings It Too…”

 When everyone else and their grandmother keeps winging it with reasonable success as a result, why can’t you too?
 Why not simply copy them?

-Your business isn’t theirs so what they do should never (and can’t!) be copied as is.
+Your business isn’t theirs, so what they do should never (and can’t!) be copied as is.
 This includes their chosen business model, strategy and tactics.

 Based on what you see, you may believe you understand how that company works, but there may be a handful of other branches providing monetary streams you have no idea of that support the portion you think is the only one.

-But They Don’t Talk About Business Skills
+“But They Don’t Talk About Business Skills!”

 You don’t know what goes on behind the scenes.
 Have they gone to business school or spent years learning on their own?
-Not everyone wants you to know the full picture, but keep their cards close.
+Not everyone wants you to know the full picture, but they will keep their cards close.

 If a self-proclaimed expert stays away from actual business books, our advice is to stay away from their teachings.
 Your firm will thank you.

-But They Have Success In [Random Market] So Why Can’t I?
+“But They Have Success In [Random Market] So Why Can’t I?”

 Why on earth would anyone want to follow others everywhere they go?
-Saturated markets are their own beasts to tame and if you have the option to choose something more unique, why not make things a bit easier on yourself?
+Saturated markets are their own beasts to tame, and if you have the option to choose something more unique, why not make things a bit easier on yourself?

 Even if you have a clear brand, you may still find yourself closing doors sooner than expected, if the market is oversaturated.

-But I Don’t Have Time To Learn
+“But I Don’t Have Time To Learn”

 Who builds a house, bakes a fancy, patisserie-style cake, or composes a symphony without learning the skills first?

 What makes you think running a firm means you acquire this particular knowledge by osmosis?
+Sorry about putting it this bluntly.

 Owning a firm means successfully switching between Entrepreneur, Manager and Technician hats (as per E-Myth book).
 It includes understanding not only the value but actual necessity of making time for business strategy and various analytical tasks to happen.